gustavochm/phasepy/README.rst

 Documentation
 -------------

-phasepy's documentation is available on the web:
+Phasepy's documentation is available on the web:

     https://phasepy.readthedocs.io/en/latest/